Meet Our Faculty

 Chair of Literature and Media Studies/Faculty

-Sue is a specialist in cinematic adaptation (adapting works of literature to film), with a particular interest in the relationship between visual effects and narrative.
-Some works of interest include: Fritz Lang’s 1927 silent film Metropolis; the experimental 2010 film Howl (based on Allen Ginsberg’s 1955/56 poem, “Howl”); Arthur C. Clarke’s 1968 novel, 2001: A Space Odyssey and Stanley Kubrick’s 1968 film 2001: A Space Odyssey; Philip K. Dick’s 1968 novel, Do Androids Dream of Electric Sheep, and Ridley Scott’s 1982/1987 film Blade Runner; Sherman Alexie’s 1993 short story, “The Lone Ranger and Tonto Fistfight in Heaven” and the 1998 film based on both this story and his adapted screenplay, Smoke Signals; Bernie Su’s 2012 transmedial YouTube/Twitter/Facebook/YA novel, Jane Austen adaptation, The Lizzie Bennett Diaries; Yann Martel’s 2001 novel, Life of Pi and Ang Lee’s 2012 film, Life of Pi; and Suzanne Collins’ novel, The Hunger Games (2008) and Gary Ross’ 2012 film, The Hunger Games.
+Sue is a specialist in cinematic adaptation (adapting works of literature to film), visual effects, and narrative.
+Past classes include examination of Fritz Lang’s 1927 silent film Metropolis; the experimental 2010 film Howl (based on Allen Ginsberg’s 1955/56 poem, “Howl”); Arthur C. Clarke’s 1968 novel, 2001: A Space Odyssey and Stanley Kubrick’s 1968 film 2001: A Space Odyssey; Philip K. Dick’s 1968 novel, Do Androids Dream of Electric Sheep, and Ridley Scott’s 1982/1987 film Blade Runner; Sherman Alexie’s 1993 short story, “The Lone Ranger and Tonto Fistfight in Heaven” and the 1998 film based on both this story and his adapted screenplay, Smoke Signals; Bernie Su’s 2012 transmedial YouTube/Twitter/Facebook/YA novel, Jane Austen adaptation, The Lizzie Bennett Diaries; Yann Martel’s 2001 novel, Life of Pi and Ang Lee’s 2012 film, Life of Pi; and Suzanne Collins’ novel, The Hunger Games (2008) and Gary Ross’ 2012 film, The Hunger Games.

 He graduated with a B.S. in Computer Science Engineering from the prestigious Birla Institute of Technology and Sciences at Dubai, UAE (BITS, Pilani).
 Now with several years of experience in VFX, he brings a lot to the table.
 Compositing and Photography form his core-skills and he now regards that teaching them through various media enriches the whole experience of working in this industry.